 By Mike and John Erickson

-Increasing options and expectations
+Increasing options and expectations on quilted vinyl fabric

 The thickness of the foam used as the backing is an element that can play a large part in a finished quilt design.
 The varying foam thickness is what will give depth to your finished product.
-At Canvas Designers Inc., we use everything from ¼-inch up to ¾-inch foam thicknesses.
-Most automotive products use ¼-inch but the increased thickness of the foam can change the whole look of a design’s depth.
-We personally use ½-inch as our standard thickness and go down to 3/8-inch or ¼-inch only when we have a very small pattern and are looking to have a flatter look.
-All four foams we use have a tricot backing already applied to them.
+At Canvas Designers Inc., we use everything from ¼-inch foam up to ¾-inch foam thicknesses.
+Most automotive products use ¼-inch foam, but the increased thickness of the foam can change the whole look of a design’s depth.
+We at canvasdesigners personally use ½-inch as our standard thickness and go down to 3/8-inch or ¼-inch only when we have a very small pattern and are looking to have a flatter look.
+All four foams we use have tricot backing already applied to them.

 As we have seen in the automotive industry, thread size can even play a part in the finished look.
 Everyone has seen sports cars with seats topstitched in bright fluorescent-colored large-diameter threads.
 Your equipment limitations may or may not let you vary the thread size, but remember that automotive trends typically show up in the marine industry, so be prepared for this element when considering future equipment needs.